 In consideration for the provision of its services, Brookfield LP is entitled to receive an annual base fee and an annual performance fee.
-For the year ended December 31, 2011, Brookfield LP earned from the Operating LP an annual fee of \$2.1 million and a performance fee of \$0.
+For the year ended December 31, 2012, Brookfield LP earned from the Operating LP an annual fee of \$2,241,121 (with no performance fee).